yanbo92/codex-terminal-intellij-plugin/CONTRIBUTING.md

 ## 🎨 Adapting for Other CLI Tools

-This plugin can serve as a template for other CLI integrations (like Claude Code).
+This plugin can serve as a template for other CLI integrations (like Codex Code).
 Key areas to modify:

 1. **Plugin Configuration** (`plugin.xml`)
    - Change plugin ID, name, description